plhandfield/R-Quick-Reference/README.md

 print(ls(pattern="b"))      # Search with a pattern
 print(ls(all.name = TRUE))  # Variables that starts with dot (.) are invisible.
 Use this to show them

+# You can get help for a command
+help(ls)        # Help for the "ls" function

 # Remove variable a
 rm(a)
 ```